muazali64/muazali64.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Our work on Explainable Legal Wills Execution using LLMs has been accepted for presentation to the [Bloomberg Law Symposium](https://pro.bloomberglaw.com/ai-symposium/): *Law, Language, and AI*, 2025.
-I will be presenting along with my co-author, Alice Kwak.
+I will be attending with my co-author, Alice Kwak.